domapic/domapic-base/README.md

 })
 ```

+### Open API definitions

+Openapi 3.0 spec is used to define new API paths.
+Read more about how to define paths in [Swagger specification docs](https://swagger.io/specification/).
+You can even use the [Swagger editor](https://swagger.io/specification/) to define and design yor API, and after it, load the .json files in domapic microservice.

+You can add as many openApi definitions as you want, and for each one you can define "components", "tags", or "paths".
+The resultant `openapi.json` will be the result of extending all of them, after adding all needed base properties.

+Use the `addOperations` server method to add the operations.
+The operation key should match with the openApi `operationId` property.

 See here an [openApi definition example](#lib/api/about/openapi.json), which is used internally to create the built-in `/about` api resource.

+### Operations

 Each openApi path should contain a property called `operationId`.
 This value define which operation will be executed when the api resource is requested.

 Use the `addOperations` server method to add the operations.
 The operation key should match with the openApi `operationId` property.

 Each operation can have properties: